YuanGao0702/dist-sys-exercises/lec-3/discovery/protocols/report.md

   Failure: Failure: Duplication of Conversion!

 2. Remove ip&port of the conversion from the Discovery Server by using command "remove unit1 unit2 xxx.xxx.xxx.xxx yyyy"

   Success: Servers Updated!

   Failure: Failture: not exists!(There is no server you can remove)

-3.
+3. Look up conversion from the Discovery Server by using command "lookup unit1 unit2"

+  Return: "xxx.xxx.xxx.xxx yyyy" or "None"(There is no existed server support this conversion)

+ALL COMMANDS ARE NOT CASE SENSITIVE!